 Plastic surgeon Dr. Sieffert has quickly earned a reputation for natural results and hidden incisions that are often very difficult to find.
-If you have lost skin elasticity and muscle tone of the face and neck, appear to have jowls and deep creases between the base of the nose and the corners of the mouth or have developed facial and neck wrinkles that make you look tired, you may be a candidate for a facelift.
+You may be a good candidate for facelift surgery if you have lost skin elasticity and muscle tone of the face/neck, deep creases have developed between the nose and corners of the mouth, or if you feel facial and neck wrinkles are making you look tired.

-Much of the current discussion in face cosmetic surgery is about restoring volume, or fullness of the cheeks, lips and eyelids.
-A youthful face has soft curves and exuberant, full features; in contrast, an aged face is deflated, harsh, hollowed.
-Dr. Sieffert is trained in the latest SMAS, volumetric and fat transfer techniques that convey a more rested and youthful appearance without looking tight or “over-operated.”
+Much of the current discussion around facelift surgery is about tightening skin, as well as restoring volume and fullness of the cheeks, lips and eyelids.
+A youthful face has soft curves and exuberant, full features; in contrast, an aged face is deflated, harsh, and hollowed.
+Dr. Sieffert is trained in the latest SMAS, volumetric and fat transfer techniques that convey a more rested and youthful appearance without looking tight or “over-done.”

 Often, the best solution for facial rejuvenation is a combination of modalities that appropriately addresses each area of your face.
 This might include facelift surgery for your jowls, Botox for your forehead wrinkles, fat injections to give you more plump cheeks, a filler such as Restylane or Juvéderm for your deep creases and laser to the wrinkles beside your eyes.
 Dr. Sieffert will help you to fully understand the risks, benefits, advantages and disadvantages of each approach, then she will give you as much time as you need to make an informed decision.